The Springtime Slouch

 Work Bed-jacket pattern: (This is easy to do.
 Just work Row 1 as usual and then switch your right hand needle to a size 13.
 From then on, just work with the unmatched pair.
 All odd rows will be worked with the size 7 needle in your right hand, while the even, purl rows will be worked with the size 13 in your right hand.)

-Row 1: Using size 7 needles, knit across the row.
+Row 1: Using size 7 needles, knit across the row, increasing one stitch so that you are now working with 77 stitches.

 Row 2: Switch to size 13 needle and purl across the row.